Is the Loss of Intimacy Due to My Medical Condition?

 Davao,

 Although sexual intimacy is a very important part of a marriage and any relationship, it isn't all there is to it.
 I have not had actual intercourse in 9 years; however, I am very sexually satisfied.
 I do not have a steady boyfriend, nor do I want one.
-I have a very good and close male friend that I spend time with, just cuddling and kissing, talking and touching each other.
+I have a very good and close male friend that I spend time with just cuddling and kissing, talking, and touching each other.
 We feel there is no pressure to get down to business because we can please each other in other ways.
 Just laying my head on his lap as we watch TV and he plays with my hair is satisfying to me, as it is to him as well.
 I may never want to complete the deal, who knows.
-I am comfortable with him, and he is with me.
-He is well aware of my ostomy, and to him, it's no big deal.
+I am comfortable with him, and he is with me; he is well aware of my ostomy and to him, it's no big deal.
 For me, just spending good quality time and cuddling is better than sex.
-I feel happier and less stressed.
+I feel more happy and less stressed.

 Sharry